maxbolger/maxbolger/README.md

   - Data scientist for the Hamline University Marketing Analytics Clinic (HUMAC)
   - eSports data analyst for DFS content provider [Occupy Fantasy][occupy]

-  *(to learn more about these positions, check out my LinkedIn page by clicking the button above!)*
+  *(to learn more about these positions, check out my LinkedIn or website by clicking the respective buttons above!)*

 - 🏈 I run a [sport analytics twitter page][twitter] and share my analyses!
 - 📊 I love data visualization!